-- Identify any impact the proposal may have on terrestrial fauna, relevant wildlife habitat and other fauna conservation values. - Provide details on any management measures proposed, (such as provision of nest hollows, use of cleared vegetation for ground-level habitat, ramps in trenches to allow animals to escape) to reduce identified impacts on terrestrial fauna resulting from fragmentation of habitat & creation of barriers to movement. - Provide details of the methodology that will be used to minimise injuries and mortality that may be inflicted on livestock or native fauna as a result of operation of the project. - Discuss the method of minimising the introduction of feral animals, and other exotic fauna.
+- Identify any impact the proposal may have on terrestrial fauna, relevant wildlife habitat and other fauna conservation values. - Provide details on any management measures proposed, (such as provision of nest hollows, use of cleared vegetation for ground-level habitat, 'gliding poles', vegetated overpasses) to reduce identified impacts on terrestrial fauna resulting from fragmentation of habitat & creation of barriers to movement. - Provide details of the methodology that will be used to minimise injuries and mortality that may be inflicted on livestock or native fauna as a result of operation of the Project. - Discuss the method of minimising the introduction of feral animals, and other exotic fauna.

-4.6.6 Description of Aquatic Biology
+4.4.3 Aquatic Biology